Tuesday, 19 July 2011

 After a week of being in the sun with sunglasses on, and being one to tan quickly, I acquired the nickname of Panda, so I couldn’t even hide my tan by covering up with clothes.
 I didn’t own a balaclava at the time.

 I did my sentence, and got one bit wrong, a hilarious mistake which had the teacher collapsing in a fit of giggles, covering his mouth with one hand, his face reddening from the effort of trying to control his giggles.
-Teachers are not meant to be laughing at students, you see.
+(Teachers are not meant to laugh at students’ mistakes.)

 He waited until everyone had left, and there were only the two of us.
 Obviously to save me face during the ticking off.